TurkeyMcMac/ts3d/README.md

 The external/ folder holds dependencies to other projects, with source code and such bundled here.
-There are currently three dependencies, all of which I myself created. d3d/ is the 3D graphics library. json/ is the JSON parser. c-test-functions/ (or ctf) is the testing framework.
+There are currently three dependencies, all of which I myself created. d3d/ is the 3D graphics library. json/ is the JSON parser. ctf/ is the testing framework.

 The ctf API is included, but not the executable.
 To run the tests, you will need to install that in your PATH yourself.